 When working with the Repository, all users must use the same license type.
 ER/Studio now enforces this by marking the Repository as an Enterprise Team Edition Repository when a user with an Enterprise Team Edition license logs in.
 Subsequent log in attempts by users with a non-Team Edition license will not be allowed

-For the more recent list of known issues and bug fixes in this release, see http://docwiki.embarcadero.com/ERStudioDA/191/en/Release_Notes.
+For a recent list of known issues and bug fixes in this release, see http://docwiki.embarcadero.com/ERStudioDA/191/en/Release_Notes.

 For detailed instructions on upgrading to Team Server, see Install or Upgrade Team Server and Repository.